Treatment Foster Care Oregon (TFCO)

 - Transition Support: TFCO continues to support the birth family or long-term carer with therapy and parent training.
 Families learn to provide consistent discipline, supervise and provide encouragement, and use a modified version of the behaviour management system.
 Therapy is provided to prepare parents for their child’s return home to reduce conflict and increase positive relationships.
 Family sessions and home visits during the child or young person’s placement in TFCO provide opportunities for the parents to practice learnt skills.

 - Support: Receive full training and 24/7 support.
-All qualified carers receive a tax-free reimbursement of $75,000 per annum, pro-rata (VIC and NSW) and $65,000 per annum, pro-rata (QLD and SA) to help with the costs associated with supporting a child or young person.
+All qualified carers receive a tax-free allowance of $75,000 per annum, pro rata (VIC and QLD), $65,000 per annum (SA) and $80,000 per annum (NSW) to help with the costs associated with supporting a child or young person.

 - Create opportunities to successfully live in the family home rather than in group or institutional settings